When you are camping in the wild or hiking to increasing your endurance, your electronic devices are the first ones to give up.

 Power banks with a solar charger are a great option as you can charge them during the day and use it at night time.
 Alternatively, you have a simple power bank and get external portable solar panels.

 For portability, these power banks can be folded into a small size making them portable and easy to carry.
-If you have a small power bank with around 30,000 mAh battery, a small solar panel will be sufficient.
+If you have a small power bank with around 30,000 mAh battery, a small solar panel (Amazon) will be sufficient.

 Accessories – travel case for power banks

-If you want to make your life easier you can get a traveling case for your power banks.
+If you want to make your life easier you can get a traveling case (Amazon) for your power banks.
 They come with small compartments for easy management of wires and cables and keep everything organized in one place.

 Buyer’s Guide – Choosing the right power bank for camping